Aaditya-Singh/Low-Shot-Robustness/README.md

 ## Training and Testing

 The bash commands used for fine-tuning can be found in the [commands directory](https://github.com/Aaditya-Singh/Low-Shot-Robustness/tree/main/commands).
 Methods other than Logistic Regression and Mean Centroid Classifier additionally make use of the [config yamls](https://github.com/Aaditya-Singh/Low-Shot-Robustness/tree/main/configs).
-We summarize some of the important flags and/or fields for experimentation below:
+We summarize some of the important flags and keys for experimentation below:

 * `root_path_train/test`: Set the root path containing the image folders for training or testing, e.g. `../datasets/`
 * `image_folder_train/test`: Set the image folder containing the images for the different classes, e.g. `imagenet/`